UX Design

 Redesigning Existing Workflows -

-scattered financial data structured financial overview
+Financial overview: scattered financial data structured financial overview.

 Enabling New Workflows -